11 of Bill Murray's Greatest Letterman Appearances

 4. Auditioning for Peter Pan

-Murray flew into his most recent appearance on The Late Show with David Letterman to unofficially audition for a proposed live-TV version of Peter Pan while singing “I Can Fly.”
+Murray flew into his January 2014 appearance on The Late Show with David Letterman to unofficially audition for a proposed live TV version of Peter Pan while singing “I Can Fly.”
 Give the man the part!

 5. Channeling Liberace

 After making an elaborate entrance dressed as Liberace—complete with a white Rolls Royce and a fluffy dog—Murray unveils his giant anniversary gift to Dave on the side of the Ed Sullivan Theater, then uses a pick-ax and then a jackhammer to open a hole in the studio floor to uncover a time capsule he allegedly left there 20 years ago.
 Artifacts Murray found include a New York Post with a Jay Leno headline, Dave’s hairpiece, and a photo of the two together.